gcallah/utils/flask_setup/project_layout/README.md

 ## Running project / script
     To run setup script
-    1.) run the following line in your shell: source ./initial_flask_setup <link to clone github repo / project directory name>
+    1.) run the following line in your shell:
+	./setup.sh <link to clone github repo / project directory name>

     To run flask project,
     1.) cd into the cloned git repo
-    2.) run the "run.sh" script to start the virtual environment and flask app
+    2.) run the "run.sh" script to start the flask app

-    To activate virtual environment
-    Run "source ./bin/activate" from the root of the project directory

-    To deactivate virtual environment
-    Run "deactivate" in the terminal

 ## Available Build Targets (pre-packaged)
     1.) make tests